 Town of Wilson, Sheboygan County, Wisconsin

 The Town of Wilson adopted a 20 Year Comprehensive Plan on which decisions made by the Town Board, generally based on recommendations from the Town Wilson Plan Commission, are reached.
 The cornerstone of this plan is the future land use map, 2.1.
 The plan vows to Protect landscape features such as wetlands, floodplains, streams, lakes and woodlands.
-It is aligned with the values of the Black River Advancement Association.
+It is aligned with the values of the Black River Advancement Association (BRAA).
 Since its organization in 1934, the BRAA has actively supported the preservation of our natural beauties and historical past.

 Why this golf course doesn't fit with the